3D-Aware Instance Segmentation and Tracking in Egocentric Videos: Method

 \subsection{Problem statement}

-We begin with an egocentric video sequence consisting of $N$ frames $\mathbf{I}^t$, $t \in \{1, ..., N\}$, along with the output of an off-the-shelf 2D VOS model.
-This initial output contains a set of object tracks that, while partially correct, often contain errors -- particularly when objects temporarily leave the field of view or are occluded.
-Our goal is to {\em refine} and {\em reassemble} these tracks, leveraging 3D information to correct errors and achieve more consistent long-term tracking.
+We begin with an egocentric video sequence consisting of $N$ frames $\mathbf{I}^t$, $t \in \{1, \dots, N\}$, along with the output of an off-the-shelf 2D VOS model.
+The objective of the method is to compute a set of tracks for the entire video $\{\mathbf{T}^N_i\}$ with associated segment IDs $\{\tilde{s}_i^N\}$ that have the desired temporal consistency.
+The initial output contains a set of object tracks that, while partially correct, often contain errors --- particularly when objects temporarily leave the field of view or are occluded.
+Our goal is to \emph{refine} and \emph{reassemble} these tracks, leveraging 3D information to correct errors and achieve more consistent long-term tracking.
 Crucially, we don't discard the initial track IDs obtained from the 2D-only VOS model.
 Instead, we incorporate this information into our refinement process, using it as a valuable prior for maintaining object identities.
-The objective of the method is to compute a set of tracks for the entire video $\{\mathbf{T}^N_i\}$ with associated segment IDs $\{\tilde{s}_i^N\}$ that have the desired temporal consistency.
+In this manner, we go beyond the previous 3D aware matching, initialisation and matching method~\cite{plizzari2023} that we build upon.